Shogue21/Shogue21.github.io/README.md

+# OUTDATED
+This was my original portfolio that I made after my first few months of learning how to code.

 # My Portfolio
 This is a portfolio that displays everything I am capable of doing with software development.
 As of right now, it has a total of 5 different projects, 2 of them being our unit projects.